 Real-life 'Captain Kirk' to be beamed up to space (by phone)

-This undated file photo shows actors in the TV series "Star Trek," from left, Leonard Nimoy as Commander Spock, William Shatner as Captain Kirk, DeForest Kelley as Doctor McCoy and James Doohan as Commander Scott.
-(AP Photo/Paramount Television)
+'Star Trek' actors: Leonard Nimoy as Commander Spock, William Shatner as Captain Kirk, DeForest Kelley as Doctor McCoy and James Doohan as Commander Scott.
+Paramount Television)

 Published Monday, February 4, 2013 3:33PM EST